Creating Scheduled Cleaning Sequence

 If the route is based on a two-week cleaning cycle, then you should create a sequence like the following:

-You can see that we'll skip this stop 5 of 6 times and the one stop will only use an acid and clean the wine lines.
+We'll skip this stop 5 of 6 times and the one time it is added as a stop, we’ll only use an acid and clean the wine lines.

 Was this article helpful?